 The Reporting Unit

-To request more information or to reserve a place on a future RMCI please complete the Course Application Form.
+To request more information or to register your interest in attending a future RMCI course please complete the online Course Application Form.

-The RMCI course is delivered by the Marine Surveying Academy Ltd on behalf of joint certificating bodies the International Institute of Marine Surveying and the Institute of Corrosion.
+The RMCI course is delivered by the Marine Surveying Academy Ltd on behalf of the awarding and certificating body, the International Institute of Marine Surveying.